Ex-wife of arrested sergeant breaks her silence

 “I have everything in this house to clear my name and show her to be a full-blown liar,” he wrote. “(She) has used the system to smear my name.”

-Epley told WFAA that since they were legally married at the time of the alleged burglary, he had the legal right to enter the house.
-He says there was no court order at that time preventing him from entering the house.
-He further added that his daughter was old enough under the penal code to make the decision about whether to let him or anyone else in.
+Epley told WFAA that his daughter was old enough under the penal code to make the decision about whether to let him or anyone else in.

+“If my daughter had let me in and gave me a Pepsi, is that a burglary?
+Guess so in the City of Aubrey,” he said.

 Epley’s fight with cancer first made headlines in December 2009 in a Dallas Morning News story about how he was fighting a rare form of tongue cancer and worrying how he would confront the loss of his pay check and thousands of dollars in medical bills.
 At the time, he was continuing to work even though he was undergoing grueling radiation and chemotherapy.